Chicago Central Area Transit Plan: 1977 Chicago Loop derailment

 Even as CUTD staff commenced selecting engineers and contractors for the Franklin Line subway, a murmur of opposition began to be heard in Chicago, voices that questioned the wisdom of replacing the Union Loop "L".
 These doubters were in no way against mass transportation – rather they felt that the existing "L" structure, with improvement, could be useful for years to come.
-Then, there are the romantics who liken Chicago's downtown elevated line to what is left of the San Francisco cable-car network.
+Then, there were the romantics who likened Chicago's downtown elevated line to what is left of the San Francisco cable-car network.

 Another group, namely the Chicago Chapter of the American Institute of Architects, went even further by trying to equate the elevated structure as one with the Eiffel Tower in Paris.
 They claimed it would have been a complete, final catastrophe to tear down so glorious an example from the years when man first began to use structural steel to remake the face of the Earth.
 Some criticized the Chicago Central Area Transit Plan to build new downtown subways to replace the Union Loop "L" as just one more instance of backroom political deals being made at the expense of taxpayers and daily transit riders.

 Chicago Central Area Transit Project canceled

-In 1979, Chicago mayor Jane M. Byrne and Illinois governor James R. Thompson reached an agreement whereby the Franklin Street subway project, along with the Crosstown Expressway on the West Side, was to be cancelled, the Union Loop Elevated (which by then had been placed on the National Register for Historic Places) retained and improved upon, and rapid transit developments for residential sections of Chicago where improvements were needed.
+In 1979, Chicago mayor Jane M. Byrne and Illinois governor James R. Thompson reached an agreement whereby the Franklin Street subway project, along with the Crosstown Expressway on the West Side, was to be canceled, the Union Loop Elevated (which by then had been placed on the National Register for Historic Places) retained and improved upon, and rapid transit developments for residential sections of Chicago where improvements were needed.
 All of the federal grants earmarked for both projects, which had amounted to just over $2 billion, was diverted to fund other transportation programs.

-From these programs came various highway infrastructure projects, plus the O'Hare Extension of the Kennedy Line in 1984, the Howard-Dan Ryan subway link in 1993, and the Midway Line on the Southwest Side, also in 1993.
-Those funds have since been exhausted.
+From these programs came various highway infrastructure projects, plus the O'Hare Extension of the Kennedy Line in 1984, the Howard-Dan Ryan subway link in 1993, and the Midway Line on the Southwest Side in 1993.
+Those funds have since been approved.
 The Chicago Urban Transportation District, which had suffered from a lack of support and funding, was abolished by state legislation in 1984, and the remaining $12 million it had was transferred to the CTA.